To view this site please upgrade or use another browser. Try either Chrome, Safari, FireFox, Opera or Microsoft Edge.

 Text

-The Text Area was founded in 2021 and brings together courses and instructors responsible for Art Theory, Art History, and the MA Essay at the Royal Art Institute.
-We aim to create spaces where students learn to identify the ways art has made and continues to make history, to engage in the theoretical debates that are shaping the field now, to acquire research skills appropriate to further their artistic practice, and formulate rigorous, experimental analyses of their own work and the work of their peers in writing.
+The Text Area was founded in 2021 and brings together courses and faculty responsible for art theory, art history, artistic research methodologies and essay writing at the Royal Institute of Art.
+We aim to create spaces where students learn to identify the ways art has made history and continues to do so; where they engage in the theoretical debates that are shaping the field now; where they develop research methodologies appropriate to their artistic practice; and where they formulate rigorous, experimental analyses of their own work and the work of their peers in writing.

 The Text Area operates outside the Professor Group structure at the Royal Art Institute.
 Students take our core courses according to their year of study.
-They enroll in Writing Workshops as elective courses, like the way materials workshops function in other media.
+They enroll in writing workshops as elective courses, like the way material workshops function in other media.

 MA Essay

-Working closely with the MA Essay supervisor over two semesters, students analyze and reflect upon their artistic work in writing.
-It is currently examined in conjunction with students’ solo exhibition in Year 5.
+Working closely with the MA Essay supervisor over two semesters, students analyze and reflect upon their artistic practice in writing.

 MA Seminar In Art Theory

-The MA Seminar is offered in two sections in the Fall term of the year.
+The MA Seminar is offered in two sections in the Spring term of the year.
 Each section is organized around a theme, medium or intellectual issue in contemporary art discourse.
-Past sections include photographic and media theory from Walter Benjamin to Melody Jue, debates in contemporary painting including issues of the representation of race in painting, and the notion of toxicity, which encompasses the abject, the informe, and current debates about climate collapse.
+It is aimed to equip students with a working knowledge of theories relevant to the arts and deepen their critical reading skills in English.

 Team